aridevelopment-de/myanimetab/README.md

 # MyAnimeTab

-**I'm currently rewriting the whole thing in React in a MERN style of things.
-MyAnimeTab may be not a browser extension anymore but just a website itself.
-Wait for updates!**
+**I'm currently rewriting the whole thing in React.
+Progress so far: About 90% finished**

 Custom Tab Page, made for weebs and osu! players!